 - Mira Bai Temple in the same temple as Samudra Narayan Temple

-Look for Birds in Dwarka
+Look for Birds

 Ride a Chhakda

-This is a unique vehicle that runs on the motorcycle engine but can carry 12-15 people.
+This is a unique vehicle that runs on a motorcycle engine but can carry 12-15 people.
 You would see these colorful Chhakdas running around the city.
 You just cannot miss them.
 Try riding them based on how confident you are.

-Visit the Oldest Stone Inscription of Dwarka City
+Visit the Oldest Stone Inscription

 Conch-shaped sea shells were another interesting find.
 You can always buy the regular conch shells if you like.